Deploy Generated Standalone Executable Programs To Target Hardware

 Overview of Operation

-The following pseudocode shows the execution of a main program.
+This pseudocode shows the execution of a generated example main program.

 main() { Initialization (including installation of rt_OneStep as an interrupt service routine for a real-time clock) Initialize and start timer hardware Enable interrupts While(not Error) and (time < final time) Background task EndWhile Disable interrupts (Disable rt_OneStep from executing) Complete any background tasks Shutdown }

-The pseudocode is a design for a harness program to drive your model.
-The main program only partially implements this design.
-You must modify it according to your specifications.
+The pseudocode is a design for a harness program to drive code generated for your model.
+The main program implements this design partially.
+You must modify it according to target environment software specifications.

-This section describes the minimal modifications you should make in your production version of the main program module to implement your harness program.
+Make these changes in the production version of the main program module that implements your harness program:

 Call